-Category schemes typically are not comprehensive.
-Color terms, for example, apply literally only to the items in the visual realm.
-Moreover, however well we construct our schemes, there will inevitably be interesting and fruitful similarities, both within and across domains, that they fail to capture.
+Category schemes are not comprehensive.
+Moreover, however well we construct our schemes, there will inevitably be interesting and fruitful similarities, within and across domains, that they fail to capture.
 This is where metaphor comes in.
 A metaphor cuts across literal classifications, grouping together items that no literal label does.
-It thereby affords epistemic access to similarities and differences that literal The term 'sibling rivalry', for example, applies terminology obscures. metaphorically to a range of simultaneously competitive and congenial relationships outside the family circle.
-It enables us to see what is common to a variety of seemingly disparate relationships, and yields insight into tensions among students, colleagues, teammates and others who share a history.
-By likening these relationships to those to which the term literally applies, the metaphor creates a cognitive bridge that enables us to exploit our understanding of family dynamics to illuminate a broader range of human relationships.
+It thereby affords epistemic access to similarities and differences that literal terminology obscures.
+'Sibling rivalry' metaphorically denotes a range of simultaneously competitive and congenial relationships outside the family circle.
+It reveals similarities in seemingly disparate relationships, and yields insight into tensions among students, colleagues, and others who share a history.
+By likening these relationships to those the term applies to literally, the metaphor creates a cognitive bridge that enables us to exploit our understanding of family dynamics to illuminate a broader range of human relationships.

 Goodman neither seeks nor finds the essence of art.
-For a variety of reasons, he thinks there is none.
+He thinks there is none.
 He is skeptical of essences on metaphysical grounds.
 He recognizes that art is dynamic.
 It continually breaks new ground and fruitfully flouts established conventions and convictions about its limits.
-New works function in new ways, and draw our attention to hitherto unnoticed ways that old works functioned.
+New works function in new ways, and draw attention to hitherto unnoticed ways that old works functioned.
 Artistic advances fuel epistemic advances.
 So, a sharp, stable criterion for aesthetic functioning is unlikely to be found.
-Some things -- found art, for example -- function as art in some contexts but not in others.
-But Goodman does not think that this means that the concept of art is vacuous or merely subjective.
-Rather than focusing on the essentialist question, 'What is art?', he advocates asking, 'When is art?', -- that is, under what circumstances does an item function as art? attempting to answer it, he identifies five symptoms of the aesthetic: syntactic density, semantic density, relative repleteness, exemplification, and complex and indirect reference.
+Some thingsfound art, for example-function as art in some contexts but not in others.
+But Goodman does not think that this means that the concept of art is vacuous or subjective.
+Rather than focusing on the essentialist question, "What is art?", he advocates asking, "When is art?"---under what circumstances does an item function as art?
+In attempting to answer it, he identifies five symptoms of the aesthetic: syntactic density, semantic density, relative repleteness, exemplification, and complex and indirect reference.
 Like symptoms of a disease, they are neither necessary nor sufficient.
-But they are indicative for, he says, they 'tend to focus attention on the symbol rather than, or at least along with, what it refers to.
-Where we can never determine precisely just which symbol of a system we have or whether we have the same one on a second occasion, where the referent is so elusive that properly fitting a symbol to it requires endless care, where more rather than fewer features of the symbol count, where the symbol is an instance of the properties it symbolizes and may perform many interrelated simple and complex referential functions, we cannot merely look through the symbol to what it refers to as we do in obeying traffic lights or reading scientific texts, but must attend constantly to the symbol itself as in seeing paintings or reading poetry.'
-[WW, 69] What we gain from attending constantly to the symbols themselves are new ways of seeing, hearing, and understanding not just the symbols, but other things as well.
-'After we spend an hour or so at one or another exhibition of abstract painting,' Goodman says, 'everything tends to square off into geometric patches or swirl in circles or weave into textural arabesques, to sharpen into black and white or vibrate with new color consonances and dissonances.'

-[WW, 105] The fruits of successful encounters with the arts are new world versions, new structures of appearance and of reality.
+But they are indicative, for they "tend to focus attention on the symbol rather than, or at least along with, what it refers to.
+Where we can never determine precisely just which symbol of a system we have or whether we have the same one on a second occasion, where the referent is so elusive that properly fitting a symbol to it requires endless care, where more rather than fewer features of the symbol count, where the symbol is an instance of the properties it symbolizes and may perform many interrelated simple and complex referential functions, we cannot merely look through the symbol to what it refers to as we do in obeying traffic lights or reading scientific texts, but must attend constantly to the symbol itself as in seeing paintings or reading poetry."
+By attending constantly to the symbols themselves we gain new ways of seeing, hearing, and understanding not just the symbols, but other things as well.
+"After we spend an hour or so at one or another exhibition of abstract painting, everything tends to square off into geometric patches or swirl in circles or weave into textural arabesques, to sharpen into black and white or vibrate with new color consonances and dissonances."
+Successful encounters with the arts yield new world-versions, new structures of appearance and of reality.